-Putting infested items in a freezer can kill bed bugs.
+Putting infested items in a freezer can kill bed bugs if some particular conditions are met.
 Freezing causes ice to form inside the bed bug, causing injury or death.
 Freezing bed bugs is easy to do.
 All it requires is:

 There are some things to know to ensure that freezing is effective and does not cause damage to items.